nexus-link/nexus-code-examples/NetCoreAdapter/README.md

 #### BusinessApi.Sdk

 If the adapter wants to access functionality from another capability, it has to go through the *business API*.
 The SDK make that simple and hides the integration details.
-In reality this SDK would call the services in the *business API- for you, but here that functionality is mocked.
+In reality this SDK would call the services in the *business API* for you, but here that functionality is mocked.

-## Try it

-Run the application and try to do the following from the swagger web page.

-1. Seed the application with initial data. (`POST /api/Administration/Seed`)
-2. List the current members (`GET /api/Members`, expect to get a list of 2 members)
-3. List the current applicants (`GET /api/Applicants`, expect to get a list of 3 applicants)
-4. Copy the id for each of the applicants and do the following:
-	1. Approve "Johnny B. Goode" (`POST /api/Applicants/{id}/Approve`)
-	2. Reject "Bad Cousin" (`POST /api/Applicants/{id}/Reject`)
-	3. Withdraw "Willy Nilly" (`POST /api/Applicants/{id}/Withdraw`)
-5. List the current members (expect to get a list of 3 members)
-6. List the current applicants (expect to get an empty list)

 ## A deeper look